Kashan333/crudAPI/README.md

 <a name="readme-top"></a>
-## LAPTOPstore | Introduction
+## TECHstore | Introduction

-Laptop Store is an online store for purchasing laptops.
+TECHStore is an online store for purchasing laptops.
 The website offers a variety of laptops from different brands and models, making it easy for customers to choose the best one for their needs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
-## LAPTOPstore | Features
+## TECHstore | Features

 Browse available laptops
 View laptop specifications and prices